-Warm-up Round (10 Questions, 500 Points each, 14 seconds to answer after posting of Question & Choices; No Clues):1.
-Andy Warhol is best known for his ____________________ Art.
+Warm-up Round (10 Questions, 500 Points each, 14 seconds to answer after posting of Question & Choices; No Clues):

 [Choices: Taoist, Abstract, Pop, Cubist, Classical ]